square/connect-api-examples/connect-examples/oauth/java/README.md

 1. Set your application dashboard to **Sandbox Settings** mode before completing the following steps.
 1. Add a new **Sandbox Test Account**:

    a.
 Click **New Account** on the dashboard home page.
    b.
 Give the account a name and pick a country.
    c.
 Uncheck **Automatically create authorizations for all my current apps**.

 1. Click **Launch** on the new test account to open the sandbox seller dashboard for the account.
 The OAuth flow will create an authorization for this account.

 ### Set your application's Redirect URL

-On your application dashboard, set your application's Sandbox Redirect URL to `http://localhost:8000/callback`.
+On your application dashboard, set your application's Redirect URL to `http://localhost:8000/callback`.

 Note that applications that don't use a `localhost` URL must use HTTPS.
 HTTP is